Harry T. Bagley: Early life

-Harry Bagley was born on December 23, 1874, in Canton, Ohio, to William and Sarah Bagley (née Robinson).
+Harry Bagley was born on December 23, 1874, in Canton, Ohio, to William and Sarah (née Robinson) Bagley.
 The couple had wed in England in 1866 before immigrating to the United States that same year.
 Harry was one of six children born to the English natives, which included William H., George, Nellie, and Lillie.
 Harry lived in Canton until 1885 when the whole family moved west to Oregon, where his father farmed.

 Harry continued his education at the local public schools in Washington County, and at the county seat, Hillsboro.
 He then attended high school in neighboring Portland beginning in 1890.
 In 1894, he started reading law at the law firm of Ellis and Lyons in Heppner, Oregon.
 William R. Ellis had served in congress and T. R. Lyons served as a judge for the Federal Court for the Alaska Territory.
 Bagley was admitted to practice law in Oregon in July 1897.
 At this time he was also a registered insurance agent in both Hillsboro and Heppner.
 On January 18, 1899, he married Cora M. Rhea, a native of Morrow County in Eastern Oregon, and the daughter of a banker in Heppner.

 Legal career

 That year he began practicing law in Washington County, Oregon, and beginning in August he also served as a deputy district attorney for the county, a position he would continue to hold until August 1900 under district attorney T. J. Cleeton.
-Bagley served as the justice of the peace in Hillsboro, Oregon from 1902 to 1908, and later served as the bankruptcy referee for the county.
+Bagley served as the justice of the peace in Hillsboro, Oregon, from 1902 to 1908, and later served as the bankruptcy referee for the county.

-Bagley worked for Clackamas County, Oregon in a lawsuit in 1915 against the county over a contract with a detective hired to investigate a murder case.
+Bagley worked for Clackamas County, Oregon, in a lawsuit in 1915 against the county over a contract with a detective hired to investigate a murder case.
 Meanwhile, brother George helped represent the detective suing the county, with the detective winning the lawsuit and $2,000.
 In 1919, he, along with Samuel B. Huston, worked for defendant Rosa Merlo on her appeal to the Oregon Supreme Court of her manslaughter conviction for killing her husband.
 Merlo had originally been convicted at trial in Hillsboro, where Harry's brother George served as the judge.